codedbycass/Lotus-App/README.md

 - Users will receive notifications for their study time and pending citizenship date

 ## How it's made
-Tools: CSS, JavaScript, Node.js, Express, EJS, MongoDB
+Tools: CSS, JavaScript, Node.js, Express, EJS, MongoDB, Bootstrap